 Of course – and rest assured, you are in the right place!
 Did you know that homemade dog shampoo can be just as effective as store bought varieties?
-You can really save quite a bit of money by making yourself, not to mention you control the ingredients.
+You can really save quite a bit of money by making yourself, not to mention you can control the ingredients.

 It’s also pretty liberating when you make your own products, and uncover that homemade items can be incredibly awesome.
 That feeling of satisfaction and success almost makes you want to do cartwheels on your front yard and shout to the rooftops.

 (Wait.. maybe that’s just me?!)